The Arts Council's 36th International Folk Festival - Sept. 26-28, 2014

 The International Folk Festival was created to celebrate the richness of the diverse cultural roots of our community.
 By showcasing historic artistic customs and traditions of a culture, the festival strives to foster an appreciation of our diversity while preserving the historical and traditional art forms that infuse a culture with its specific identity.
 The purpose and scope of the festival is to present the arts and creative expression of all of our community’s ethnic and cultural groups with a professional approach.
 Click here for complete information on the festival's mission and participation requirements.

-The festival is FREE, thanks to these sponsors from 2013:
+The festival is FREE, thanks to these sponsors:

 If you are interested in corporate sponsorship of the 36th International Folk Festival, contact Anne Rawson, the Arts Council's Community Investments Director, at (910) 323-1776 or email@example.com.